austriapro/e-invoicing-initiatives/README.md

 ## Get involved!

-This is an open source initiative and anybody interested can get involved, contribute new details, open issues, start discussions, etc.
+This is an open source initiative and anybody interested can get involved, contribute new details, open issues, start discussions, etc. Simply [fork the repository](https://github.com/ecosio/e-invoicing-initiatives) and open your first pull request.

 ## Overview of countries